DOH reports an increase of 3,333 COVID cases

 There are 177,135 total probable cases of COVID-19 in the state.

+Jefferson County reported zero new cases.
 Clearfield County reported 40 new cases.
 Elk County reported eight new cases.
-Jefferson County reported no new cases.

-Clearfield County reported 135 total deaths.
 Jefferson County reported 95 deaths.
+Clearfield County reported one new death, totaling 135 total deaths.
 Elk County reported 38 deaths.

 According to a DOH spokesperson, the department identifies deaths by county of legal residence.

-To date, the number of negative cases reported in Clearfield County is at 21,037, in Elk County, 6,198, and in Jefferson County, 8,135 according to the Department of Health.
+To date, the number of negative cases reported in Jefferson County is 8,135, in Clearfield County, 21,037, and in Elk County, 6,198, according to the Department of Health.

 There were 84 new deaths reported statewide Monday.
 The DOH is reporting 26,072 total deaths in 67 counties as a result of COVID-19.